acumos/acumos-r-client/docs/onboarding-r-guide.rst

 token : API token available in the Acumos portal in your profile section

 create : logical parameter (Boolean) to trigger the creation of microservice at the end of on-boarding process.
-By default create=TRUE, if you don't want to create the microservice modify the value to FALSE (create =FALSE)
+By default `create = TRUE`, if you don't want the Acumos platform to create the microservice Docker image modify the value to FALSE (`create = FALSE`)

+deploy : logical parameter (Boolean) to trigger the deployment of microservice at the end of on-boarding process.
+By default `deploy = FALSE`, if you want the Acumos platform to deploy automatically the microservice, modify the value to TRUE (`deploy = TRUE`)

 license : path to the license profile file : The license profile file name must be "license.json".